 A yeast rash can be treated with prescription Nystatin from the pediatrician.
 If you have had a yeast rash before and are absolutely sure that you’re dealing with a yeast rash again, you can use over the counter Clotrimazole; name brand Lotrimin.
 If your baby is in cloth diapers be sure to treat your cloth diapers for yeast as well.

 This is the rash that we battle most often.
 My son eats a lot of fruit and I suspect that this is a contributor.
 In my experience, the rash happens when there are several bowel movements in one day and they tend to smell sour, almost like provolone cheese.
 The area starts to look like a sunburn and if you catch it early, great!
 If not, this can lead to a bright red, painful rash and even develop open sores.

-What has worked the best for us is some extra strength Boudreaux’s Butt Paste and some Polysporin mixed together and applied to the area.
-If you use cloth diapers you MUST use a thick barrier like a cotton or make your own fleece liners.
+What has worked the best for us is Maximum Strength Boudreaux’s Butt Paste and some Polysporin mixed together and applied to the area.
+If you use cloth diapers, use a barrier like cotton liners or you can make your own fleece liners.
 You may also want to use disposable diapers.
-These creams are not cloth diaper safe.
-If you can’t find the extra strength (in the red tube) the regular Butt Paste in the yellow tube will work as well, just not quite as quickly.
+These creams are not cloth diaper safe, but you can still use them and, if needed, read how to get diaper cream out of cloth diapers.